Updated: Apr 24

 As a Christian, I know that my government can affect my day-to-day life for good or ill, but that that is not the end-all.
 As Christians, we have our own nationalities, and we proudly bear the flags of many different countries, but our true citizenship is not of this earth at all.
 (Philippians 3:30) It is, as Jesus put it, that our kingdom is not of this world.
 (John 18:36) We have, in a sense, cast a vote and declared our allegiance.

-Living in a democratic society, we are accustomed to having choices—even whether we choose to claim them or not!
+Living in a democratic society, we are accustomed to having choices—including the choice not to choose!
 Living in a free country, we can easily slip into the mindset that we can decide whether or not Jesus is King, as if the popular vote will make it so.
 The fact is, Jesus is King whether we want him to be or not.
 Our only choice lies with whether or not we decide to become citizens of his kingdom and accept both the responsibility and the blessings that come with being a citizen of the kingdom of heaven.

-Does the teacher smack down the defiant youth, afraid of a challenge?
-Is he afraid that the student is right?
-Should he hand over the chalk and let the student show the class who the true teacher is?
+Does the teacher shove the student back in his seat, afraid of a challenge?
+Is he afraid that the student might prove him wrong?
+How will the teacher look in the eyes of the class if he does?
+Maybe he should he hand over the chalk for a time and let the defiant student work the problem on the board.
+Then the class will know for certain who the real teacher is.

 Satan has been peddling the same lie since the beginning of time: we don't need God, we can do better ourselves.
 He has set up an opposing kingdom with himself as the ruler.
 His current platform is based on the claim that God is dead, and that if God is real, then He is a real jerk to let the world go on as it is, so do you really want a God like that anyway?